tinymce/tinymce-docs/advanced/creating-a-skin.md

 1. Download (or `git clone`) the [TinyMCE source code](https://github.com/tinymce/tinymce).

-2. Open the terminal and navigate to the folder you just downloaded
+2. Open the terminal and navigate to the folder you just downloaded.

 3. Install dependencies with the command: